-Absolutely the nearest smooth-water haven to the nearly completed Panama Canal, where must come the leviathans of the deep, San Diego's harbor must also become a haven for them.
+Absolutely the nearest smooth-water haven to the nearly completed Panama Canal, where must come the leviathans of the deep, San Diego's harbor must also may, tomorrow, attain a higher position in harbor relations.

 And San Diego knows what she has in the matter of harbor facilities.
 She fully appreciates her opportunities.
 She realizes her strength, and is strong in that strength.
 San Diego knows!